mxagar/mxagar.github.io/_posts/2022-10-10-text-generation-rnn-lstm.markdown

 ### Recurrent Neural Networks

 Once we have sequences of vectorized tokens, we can feed them to recursive layers that learn patterns from them.
+For instance, in our word-wise text generator, we might input a sequence like

+`The`, `dog`, `is`, `eating`, `a`

+and make the model learn to output the target token `bone`.
+In other words, the network is trained to predict the likeliest vector(s) given the sequence of vectors we have shown it.

 Recursive layers are characterized by the following properties:

 - Vectors of each sequence are fed one by one to them.
 - Neurons that compose those layers keep a *memory state*, also known as *hidden state*.
-- The memory state from the previous step, i.e., the one produced by the previous vectors in the sequence, is used in the current step to produce a new output and a new memory state.
+- The memory state from the previous step, i.e., the one produced by the previous vector in the sequence, is used in the current step to produce a new output and a new memory state.

 The most basic recursive layer is the [Simple RNN or Elman Network](https://en.wikipedia.org/wiki/Recurrent_neural_network), depicted in the following figure: